AlaskaAirlines/auro-input/README.md

 ### Visual regression testing

-[BackstopJS](https://github.com/garris/BackstopJS#using-backstopjs) is used to support our visual regression testing scenarios.
+[BackstopJS](https://github.com/garris/BackstopJS#backstop-features) is used to support our visual regression testing scenarios.
 Testing is based off of a series of reference images that are committed to this repository.
 As new work is done, testing will be required in order to ensure visual stability of this element.

+For a full description of the [test API](https://github.com/garris/BackstopJS#using-backstopjs).

 Visual regression tests require running a local server.
 Tests will reference `http://localhost:8000`.
 If a server is not running, please run `$ npm run dev` to start a local server.